 Before it received the Aztec temple look, this was the neon-fronted Woody's Macayo in the 1960s.

 Central also held iconic restaurants and bars.
 Among them: Durant's (which survives, but downplays its mob history); the neon masterpieces of Helsing's Coffee Shop at Osborn and again at Camelback; Navarre's; the Ivanhoe and other hang-outs for made men and wanna-bes, and the Geronimo with its sun-worshipper statue.
-The first McDonald's in the state was located just south of Indian School on the west side of the street, with fastback arches encasing the building and all outdoor dining.
+The first McDonald's in the state was located just south of Indian School on the west side of the street, with fastback arches encasing the building and all outdoor dining (in fact, it was the first franchise McDonald's in the nation when it opened in 1953).
 Across the way was a Der Wienerschnitzel with the distinct pitched roof.
 The art moderne Palms Theater was at Virginia.
 As incoherent as it was, Central offered Phoenicians everything they needed from a retail standpoint, along with the library, art museum, corporate centers and plenty of people-watching and girl/boy chasing on cruising nights.

 Or at least that was the situation when I first left Phoenix in 1978.
 In the next installment, I'll write about more recent history and Central's continuing importance and possibilities.